MarkBind/markbind-action/README.md

 - 'xxx.surge.sh'
   - A typical domain that you can specify.
 You have to ensure that 'xxx' is unique.
 Read [here](https://surge.sh/help/adding-a-custom-domain) on how to configure a custom domain with Surge.sh
-- 'pr-x-domain'
+- 'pr-x-<domain>'
-  - Note that for PR Preview purposes, the domain will be prefixed with 'pr-x', which 'x' is the GitHub event number
+  - Note that for PR Preview purposes, the domain you specify will be prefixed with 'pr-x-', where 'x' is the GitHub event number
-  - You will need to specify what 'domain' is

 ### version
 The MarkBind version to use to build the site.
 - 'latest'
   - This is the latest published version of MarkBind
 - 'master'
-  - This is the latest, possibly unpublished version of MarkBind
+  - This is the latest, possibly unpublished version of MarkBind in development
 - 'X.Y.Z'
   - This is the version of MarkBind with the specified version number
   - A sample version number is '3.1.1'